scala/scala3/docs/docs/reference/contextual-repr/query-types.md

 before the expression `E` is typechecked, which means that `x_1`, ..., `x_n` are available as representatives in `E`.

-Like their types, implicit function iterals are written with a `given` prefix.
+Like their types, implicit function literals are written with a `given` prefix.
 They differ from normal function literals in two ways:

  1. Their parameters are implicit.
  2. Their types are implicit function types.